bencodezen/vue-enterprise-boilerplate/docs/tech.md

 These values contain automatically generated classes with:

-* the filename of the component
+* the file name of the component
 * the name of the class
 * a random hash